Lewy Body Dementia Association Logo

 What is Palliative Care?

-Palliative care has an especially important role in LBD because, by default, all current treatments focus on ameliorating symptoms rather than achieving a cure.
-And because of the multi-system nature of LBD, physicians from different specialties may be providing clinical care for the person with LBD; palliative care providers can coordinate the care provided by multiple physicians and help patients and caregivers express their feelings about which symptoms should be given priority.
-Another important aspect of palliative care is developing ongoing dialogue between the patient, family, and palliative care providers about whether interventions such as feeding tubes should be used as LBD progresses.
-Palliative care encourages early discussions about the creation of living wills and advanced healthcare directives.
+Palliative care has an especially important role in LBD because all current treatments focus on ameliorating symptoms rather than achieving a cure.
+Palliative care providers can coordinate the care provided by multiple physicians and help patients and caregivers express their feelings about which symptoms should be given priority.
+Another important aspect is developing ongoing dialogue about whether interventions such as feeding tubes should be used as LBD progresses.

 • Relief from troubling symptoms